EvelynXZY/First-Python-DashBoard/docs/git.md

         ![](https://i.stack.imgur.com/cEJjT.png)

-    2. (Optional) Examine the changes to the repository to your satisfaction by running:
+    2. (Optional) Examine the changes to the repository to your satisfaction for a given branch by running:
         ```
         git log main..upstream/main
         ```